-Pavilions are temporary buildings in a large common green area known as garden that was attached to the royal palaces, nobles residences and historical or heritage buildings.
+The pavilion is a temporary building in a large common green area or the so-called garden that was attached to the royal palaces, nobles residences and historical or heritage buildings.
 The pavilion usually has open sides and is used for recreation, formal and informal celebrations and military processions or other public events such as exhibitions and commercial purposes.
 In the field of architecture and architectural terminology, the pavilion refers to a dependent building which is either prepared separately or as an extra part or extension to the major building.

 Therefore, the official residences, royal palaces or other great houses may have one or more dependent pavilions which are either separated or connected by covered passageways or the so-called walkways connecting several parts of a building or any wide path in a garden.
 Pavilions have small outbuildings of palace gardens that look like kiosks or summer houses, where the kiosks or summer houses were small garden pavilions open on some or all parts of the building.
 Pavilions, kiosks, summer houses or the so-called tea houses usually have roofs supported by columns with partly or completely open walls.
 The Pavilion was one of the architectural elements attached to the gardens and palaces, where it was found in the gardens and palaces of the Fatimid era and continued to exist throughout the Islamic ages until the Ottoman period and during the reign of Muhammad Ali dynasty.
 The functional purpose of the royal pavilions as well as pavilions of emirs and nobles was to follow military parades and official ceremonies, whereas the pavilions found in public gardens were used to enjoy nature watching, spend leisure times and recreation.
 The pavilions were also used for commercial purposes as is the case in agencies and Khans during Islamic times.
 The materials used to construct the pavilions were varied between stones, bricks, wood, and sometimes pottery and metals.
 This study will focus on some unpublished pavilions/kiosks in Germany during the eighteenth and nineteenth centuries; it will also highlight and reveal these unpublished pavilions in Germany, dating back to the 18th and 19th Centuries through an analytical and comparative study.
+The objectives of this study will be revealed through discussion, investigation, analysis that can be detected through detailed interrogation of the objects, elements and structure of the content of this study, particularly as a basis for explaining the content and significance through the discussion and interpretation.
+All of this will be clear through the methodology, structure and content of this study.